Virtual Field Trips and General VR Content Apps

 The possibilities of virtual reality in education, focusing on apps and research-backed effective uses of virtual reality in the classroom.

-altspace app apps ar art bosch Cardboard classroom education expedition expeditions field fieldtrips garden of earthly delights gear google google cardboard history htc immersive k12 liberia medieval news new york times nyt nytvr oculus PE physical playstation ready player one reality rift samsung schools sony trips virtual virtual reality vive vr vreal vrse wired
+altspace app apps ar art bosch Cardboard classroom education expedition expeditions field fieldtrips gear google google cardboard history htc immersive k12 learning liberia medieval news new york times nyt nytvr oculus PE physical playstation ready player one reality rift samsung schools sony trips virtual virtual reality vive vr vreal vrse wired